Manchester Essex Regional Middle/High School: Athletics

 Hyland was followed as athletic director in 1978 by teacher Hardy Nalley, who himself was a graduate in 1962.
 Few could have imagined at the time that Nalley would match Hyland in his longevity and dedication to the school.
 As a student at the school, Nalley played on seven League-leading teams as well as winning two State titles.
 After retiring as a social studies teacher, Nalley stayed on as athletic director until 2009.
 Showing his true attachment to the school's students though, Nalley agreed to coach the 8th grade boys' basketball team during the 2010–2011 season.
-Although he had not coached since 1979, Nalley could not seem to step away from the school he dedicated himself to.
-"It's refreshing," said Nalley, who now owns the title of 8th grade boys' basketball coach at Manchester Essex.
-"The last time I coached was 1979.
-Boys' tennis.
-So it's been a while.
-But the 8th graders are very shapeable, very coachable and they listen to everything you say."

-After 31 years as athletic director, Nalley retired in 2009.
-He was replaced by Kelly Porcaro.
-After Porcaro, Vice Principal Paul Murphy took the job of athletic director, while still maintaining his position as Vice Principal.
-In 2019, Jordan Edgett was named the new athletic director, after previously being the Assistant Athletic Director at St. John's Prep.
-Cameron Molinaire was hired in 2021 as athletic director.

 Baseball

-The Baseball program at Manchester-Essex, a member of the Cape Ann Small League, is one of the longest-standing sports teams at the school.
-The team was created in 1958 and was coached by Joe Hyland.
+The Baseball program at Manchester-Essex, a member of the Cape Ann Small League.

-In 1962 the team won the Class C Division and was crowned Massachusetts State Champion.
-The team was coached by Manchester legend Joe Hyland.
-Future Athletic Director Hardy Nalley was a member of the team, along with Eric Ericson, Elliott Crocker, Buddy Bachry, Peter Foster, Joe Lazisky, Wayne Lynch, Peter Hyland, Tim Logue, Skip Day, Dean Lynch, Stan Koch, George Mixel, Skip Cool, Wally Cammett, Paul Lasowski, Dan Slad, and manager Tom Burtt.
+In 1962 the team won the Class C Division.

 In 2019, the team won their first State Championship, beating Tahanto 5–2 in the Division 4 State Championship.

 Basketball (Boys)

 The boys' basketball team is one of the oldest athletic teams in the history of the town, with a team dating back to the beginnings of Story High School.
 The most impressive period for boys' basketball was the 1940s when the team went undefeated in both the 1942 and 1943 seasons.

 In 1959, Herb Schlegel best coach ever at the school, took over the head coaching job and continued his career until he won the State Small School Championship during the 1966–1967 season.
 That championship team defeated Rockport at the Boston Garden.
 Ralph Kershaw, who lost his life in the World Trade Center on September 11, was a member of the team.
 Richard Katherman, the first 1,000-point scorer at the school, anchored the championship team.